 Adds the ability to publish a post without triggering pingbacks, trackbacks, or notifying update services.

-This plugin adds a "Publish silently?" checkbox to the "Write Post" admin page.
+A "Publish silently?" checkbox is added to the "Write Post" admin page.
 If checked when the post is published, that post will not trigger the pingbacks, trackbacks, and update service notifications that might typically occur.